koto-lang/koto/docs/language/meta_maps.md

 The `@size` metakey defines how the object should report its size, while the `@[]` metakey defines what values should be returned when indexing is performed on the object.

-Argument unpacking and pattern matching make use of both of these metakeys.
+If `@size` is implemented, then `@[]` should also be implemented.

+The `@[]` implementation can support indexing by any input values that make sense for your object type, but for argument unpacking to work correctly the runtime expects that indexing by both single indices and ranges should be supported.

 ```koto
 foo = |data|